-Prior to the 28th May you must take the time to assess your organisation’s procedures to detect and now report on any data breaches.
+Prior to the 28th May, you must take the time to assess your organisation’s procedures to detect and now report on any data breaches.
 What level of protection do you currently have and do you need to step it up?
 Do you feel 100% confident that you could tackle incoming or concealed cyber attacks?
-If not, then you should be looking for ways to strengthen your protection as you now must report any breaches within 72 hours of them occuring.
+If not, then you should be looking for ways to strengthen your protection as you now must report any breaches within 72 hours of them occurring.

-One effective way of increasing your confidence in your cyber security capabilities is becoming Cyber Security Essentials accredited, which we have already done.
+One effective way of increasing your confidence in your cybersecurity capabilities is becoming Cyber Security Essentials accredited, which we have already done.